x

 The next era of exhibits will be defined by two things:

-Engineered Wonder and Measured Impact.
+Engineered Wonder and Measured Impact

 The Gap Between "Looking Good" and "Performing Well"

 Most brands struggle with the "Black Box" of event marketing.
 They invest in custom exhibit fabrication but lack a framework to track how that physical space influences the sales pipeline.
-When we talk about Engineered Wonder, we aren't just talking about aesthetics; we’re talking about strategic booth layouts designed to solve the common pain points of high-traffic shows: attendee congestion, lead qualification friction, and brand dilution.
+When we talk about Engineered Wonder, we aren't just discussing aesthetics; we’re talking about strategic booth layouts designed to solve the common pain points of high-traffic shows: attendee congestion, lead qualification friction, and brand dilution.

 Designing for Human Behavior